 Brown degrees are conferred once per year in May.
 If you complete degree requirements in Summer 2021, you will earn your degree in May 2022.
-However, you can receive a Certificate of Completion from the Office of the Registrar if you need to provide documentation of having completed you degree before your degree is conferred.
+However, you can receive a Certificate of Completion from the Office of the Registrar if you need to provide documentation of having completed your degree before your degree is conferred.

 Just as you would during summer in the 2-semester system, you will be able to engage in remote research and other co-curricular experiences.

-In Fall 2020, Brown will follow the standard grading policies outlined in the Faculty Rules and Regulations, which support both student and instructor choice around grade options.
+In Spring 2021, Brown will follow the standard grading policies outlined in the Faculty Rules and Regulations, which support both student and instructor choice around grade options.
 Some courses will be offered mandatory Satisfactory/No Credit (S/NC) at the discretion of the instruction.
 If your course is not a mandatory S/NC course, you can elect to take the course either for a letter grade (A/B/C/NC) or S/NC.
 The grade option deadlines for the 2020-21 academic year can be found in the Registrar's Academic Calendar.